Acas launches new advice on dealing with discrimination issues

 From 6 April 2014, anyone wishing to make a claim to an employment tribunal will have to contact Acas first, who will offer Early Conciliation.
 If this doesn't conclude matters the claimant will be able to lodge a tribunal claim if they wish to.

-For free, impartial advice on any employment relations matter, call the Acas Helpline on 0300 123 1100.
+For free, impartial advice on any employment relations matter, visit Helpline Online.

 Acas can visit your organisation and help you build effective working relationships, develop discipline and grievance procedures, and mediate in employee grievances; see Disputes and mediation: how Acas can help.